McPherson 1031 Delaware Statutory Trust

 The Real Estate Exchange is a Delaware Statutory Trust (DST) investment firm.
 Our platform provides access to the largest marketplace of DST investments from over 30 different sponsor companies.
-The Real Estate Exchange reviews each DST investment to ensure that it's a legitimate option for our clients.
+We review each DST investment to ensure that it's a legitimate option for our clients.
 Our client's personal goals are our number one priority.

 What is a DST?